Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 The panel meetings were also attended by observers from the local community, local industry, council and the Department of Health and Human Services.

-The new air monitoring network covers a broader area of the Latrobe Valley and uses a range of different types of monitors that can be moved to adapt to changing circumstances.
+The enhanced air monitoring network covers a broader area of the Latrobe Valley and uses a range of different types of monitors that can be moved to adapt to changing circumstances.
 The network also includes the installation of video cameras to help monitor for signs of visible air pollution, such as dust and smoke.

 Co-design is a collaborative process in which community members share the decision making on issues that will directly affect them.